vamem9z-Moses/dotfiles/README.md

 1. CMake and the python libraries 2.7+ for YouCompleteMe
 1. pysmell

+You'll also want to make sure that the Markdown.pl file is in ~/bin or change its location in .vimrc.
+My bin repo has the Markdown.pl file in it.

 Once these are installed you'll want to run the bootstrap script, which will backup your current dotfiles and replace them with those in this repo.